tsvwg/udp-ecn/draft-ietf-tsvwg-udp-ecn.md

 Windows uses a cmsg with level IPPROTO_IP and type IP_ECN for IPv4 packets.

-Windows uses a cmsg with level IPPROTO_IPV6 and type IPV6_ECN for IPv6 packets.
+Windows uses a cmsg with level IPPROTO_IPV6 and type IPV6_ECN for IPv6 packets.ee

 An example of the technique described above can be found at
 {{CHROMIUM-WINDOWS}}.